AlvaroPrates/blog-preview-card/README.md

 I don't think I learned anything new because I already had theoretical knowledge among the techniques used, but the project was cool to practice my coding skills, mainly CSS Flexbox.

 I'm proud that I added comments to organize the CSS a little better (compared to the last qr-code project).

-Also I tried to use the CSS multiselector to compress the styling code.
+I've also tried to use the CSS multiselector to compress the styling code.

 ### Continued development